-It is possible to become so good at procrastinating that so many things can actually become piled up high enough to stress you out--over the mere number of things you need to do because you kept putting things off.
+It is possible to become so good at procrastinating that many things actually become piled up high enough to stress you out because of the mere number of things you need to do because you kept putting things off.
 By the time you reach this "black belt" level of procrastination, you should know it has become a major handicap, and that it is time for change.
-In its chronic stages, procrastination, instead of moving things aside to allow the placing of one thing ahead of doing something else, creates a blockade to achieving anything.
-It becomes a mental brick wall that can become formidable, nearly impossible to break through.
+In its chronic stages, the act of procrastinating creates a blockade.
+It prevents the achieving of anything.
+Instead of moving things aside to allow the placing of one thing ahead of doing something else, it becomes a mental brick wall that can become formidable, nearly impossible to break through.

 Why do we sometimes allow ourselves to erect such a wall?
 Is it mostly just outright laziness?
-Or is it, more often, caused by fear that completing a task might change our lives, and we’re just not comfortable with the idea of change?
-I’m not talking about big change here.
+Or is it more often caused by fear?
+The fear that completing a task might change our lives, and we’re just not comfortable with the idea of change.
+I’m not talking about a big, colossal life change.
 I'm talking about mundane, everyday things that can bring about even the slightest little change in the way you’ve done things in the past.
-Rearranging and straightening the garage, or the basement, will erase memories of "the way things were."
+Rearranging and straightening the garage, or the basement will erase memories of "the way things were."
 I believe the fear of change within us can be so insidious we don't even know it's there, and that it can sometimes be manifested in the exercising of tight control over personal space, something we can control.

 How do we end such bad habits?
 Do we really need to involve God in something that can seem to be such a mundane matter?